GedalyaKrycer/hw-6-weather-dashboard/README.md

 Weather dashboard for major cities

 ## Goal
 Create a website that uses the [Open Weather API](https://openweathermap.org/api) to display the current weather and a 5 day forecast, based on the location a user inputs.
-Submitted locations are also saved to local storage and displayed in section on the site, to pull up their information at a later time.
+Submitted locations are also to be saved to local storage and displayed in section on the site, pulling up their information at a later time.

 I took the project a step further by re-imaging the layout and design, but still using the fundamental features that were given.